Job failures can occur for a variety of reasons, but they generally categorize into 3 failure types:

 All your pods or jobs get evicted¶

 Evicted.
-If you
+If you run

-Your nodes are not configured with a big enough root volume size.
+kubectl describe <pod-name> with one of those evicted pods, you might get an error saying that it was evicted due to disk pressure.
+This means that your nodes are not configured with a big enough root volume size.
 You need to make sure that each node's root volume is big enough to store the biggest datum you expect to process anywhere on your DAG plus the size of the output files that will be written for that datum.

 Let's say you have a repo with 100 folders.
 You have a single pipeline with this repo as an input, and the glob pattern is

 /*.
 That means each folder will be processed as a single datum.
-If the biggest folder is 50GB and your pipeline's output is about 3 times as big, then your root volume size needs to be bigger than:
+If the biggest folder is 50GB and your pipeline's output is about three times as big, then your root volume size needs to be bigger than:

 50 GB (to accommodate the input) + 50 GB x 3 (to accommodate the output) = 200GB